+Career Preparation

-The Associates in Arts Degree in English for Transfer prepares the student for transfer to a four-year college or university.
+The Associates in Arts Degree in English for Transfer

+prepares the student for transfer to a four-year college or

+university.

+Program Highlights

 Core curriculum in English for transfer to a California State

+University

-University Small class size
+Small class size

 Individualized tutoring

 The benefit for students completing the AA-T degree is that the California State University (CSU) system is required to grant admission with junior status to any community college student who meets all of the requirements.
-"CSU is required to grant priority admission for a student with this associate degree to his or her local CSU campus and to a program or major student with this associate degree to his or her local CSU campus and to a program or major that is similar to this major, as determined by the CSU campus to which the student is admitted."
+"CSU is required to grant priority admission for a student who meets all of the requirements.
+"CSU is required to grant priority admission for a student with this associate degree to his or her local CSU campus and to a program or major that is similar to this major, as determined by the CSU campus to which the student is admitted."